Abed01-lab/TestAssignement1/README.md

    1. First hold a teethbrush
    1. Then put paste on the teethbrush
    1. Then take the teethbrush and stick it in your mouth
-   1. Then with circler motion brush your teeth
+   1. Then with circular motion brush your teeth
-   1. When finished spit
+   1. When finished spit the accumulated paste liquid
-   1. Then take some water and clean your take teeth
+   1. Then rinse your mouth with some water.

 3. Give your thoughts on BDD